kgspace/KG_papers/Math Spaces for ML.md

 ### Banach Space
 **Advantages**
 - **Rich Geometric Structures** Banach spaces possess much richer geometric structures, which are potentially useful for developing learning algorithms.
 - **Uniformly smooth and Uniformly convex** A norm from a Banach space is invoked without being induced from an inner product.
 Banach spaces: the uniformly smooth and uniformly convex spaces.

+### Topological Space
+**Advantages**
+- **Multi-scale, global, and intrinsic properties** As a complement to localised and generally more rigid geometric features, topological features are suitable to capture multi-scale, global, and intrinsic properties of data sets.
+Instead of restricting the analysis to statistical descriptors, topological data analysis (TDA) aims to analyse data from a fundamentally different perspective by investigating this underlying manifold structure in an algebraic fashion.   ----from **A Survey of Topological Machine Learning Methods**

+- **Well-posed algebraic system**
+- **CLear geometric form** ManifoldE alleviates this issue by expanding the position of golden triples from one point to a manifold such as a high-dimensional sphere.
+By this mean, ManifoldE avoids much noise to distinguish the true facts from the most possible false ones.       ----from **ManifoldE**

+### Group
+**Advantages**
+- **Never diverge unlimitedly** By choosing a compact Lie group as an embedding space, embeddings never diverge unlimitedly and regularization is no longer required.
+- **More scalable** TorusE is more scalable to large-size knowledge graphs because its complexity is the lowest compared with other methods, and we show that it is faster than TransE empirically because of the reduced calculation times without regularization.   ------ from **TorusE**

+- **Capture relation compositions.**
+- **Capture all desired properties**    -----from DihEdral

 ## Learning in Different Mathematical Spaces